Hangar Bicocca is a non-for-profit contemporary art space located in

 symbolic meaning is one of labor and capitalism.
 Once the activity of

-labor is gone.. what becomes of them?
+labor is gone.. what use do they hold?
 Do they just become large

 meaningless spaces?
 Well isn't that the perfect blank state for art to

-come in and give it the meaning of life.
+come in and give it its own world of meanings.

 Is it a coincidence that contemporary art's best suited environment is in deserted factory?